Multan Fort

 The Multan Fort was a historic fort in the city of Multan.
-According to some estimates the original fort was built by Katoch Dynasty Rajput between 800 and 1000 B.C.
+According to some estimates the original fort was built by Katoch Rajput Dynasty of Kangra or Trigarta kingdom between 800 and 1000 B.C.
 However, it was later destroyed.
 It was rebuilt by Ranghar chiefs near the city of Multan, on a hillock separated from the city by the Ravi River.
-The fort was destroyed by British forces during British colonial rule.
+The fort was destroyed in 1849 by British forces during British colonial rule.

 The fort was notable for both its effectiveness as a defence installation and for its architecture.
+The location of the famed Multan Sun Temple is located within the fort premises.
 Contemporary reports put the walls of the fort at 40 to 70 ft high and 6,800 feet (2 km) in circumference.
 The fort's 46 bastions included two flanking towers at each of the four gates (the De, Sikki, Hareri and Khizri Gates).
 A ditch 25 ft deep and 40 ft wide and an 18 ft glacis protected the fort from intruders.